eecs130/spring2022/pages/_assignments/tutorial06.md

 When you've found a song you like, just replace the values of `id`, `name`, `preview_url` and `image_url` in one of your tracks and test it out!

-## Turn in your files via GitHub
+## What to turn in
-Move your `tutorial06` folder into your repo folder (if it's not there already).
-Then, before you submit this week, please edit the homepage that you made in [Tutorial 4](tutorial04) by adding a link to the `index.html` file that you made in today's tutorial.
-When you're done:
+Before you submit this week, please edit the homepage that you made in [Tutorial 3](tutorial03) by adding a link to the `index.html` file that you made in today's tutorial.
+When you're done, paste a link to your GitHub pages homepage (website) + your Github repository (code files) on Canvas under the Tutorial 6 assignment.

-1. Check the status of your repo:<br>`$ git status`<br>It should say that your tutorial06 files are “untracked”
-1. Add all of your tutorial06 files to the list of files that are tracked by the repo:<br>`$ git add tutorial06`
-1. Check the status of your repo again:<br>`$ git status`<br>It should now say that you tutorial06 files are being tracked.
-1. Now, commit your new tutorial06 files to the repo:<br>`$ git commit -m "Adding my tutorial06 to the repo"`
-1. Finally, “push” your files to GitHub:<br>`$ git push`
-1. Paste a link to your GitHub repo and to your GitHub pages